Help Desk Outsourcing Pricing Help:

 New Tickets Versus Follow-Ups

 These follow-up calls add to the workload of your help desk — and too many of them can be a big red flag.
-If 20% or more of your calls are requests for follow-up, backlog happens — and more resources will be required to handle the volume.
-Here are some general guidelines to let you know just how resource-heavy (or not) things might get.
+If 20% or more of your calls are requests for follow-up, it probably means tickets that have been escalated up the line to Tier 2 or Tier 3 aren’t being handled in a timely fashion.
+This results in backlog at the help desk — and more resources will be required to handle the volume.

 First Call Resolution Rate (FCR)

-However, this may be more complex than it reads.
-How?
+But this may be more complex than you think.

-If your help desk is resolving issues that are complicated and require more time to resolve, which in turn increases your agent’s talk times, then you may need more staff to handle that workload, which increases cost.
+If your help desk is resolving issues that are complicated and require more time to resolve, you may need more staff to handle the overall call volume, which increases cost.

-In others, it simply means they tend to handle a lot of particularly complex issues that simply can’t be effectively resolved on that first call, driving down their FCR rate.
+• Or it could mean they handle a lot of particularly complex issues that simply can’t be effectively resolved on that first call, driving down their FCR rate.

 Other Hidden Costs to Consider